-6.6.1.
-If a Participant who has had a Severance from Service Date does not thereafter complete an Hour of Service before the end of the Plan Year in which occurs the earlier of:

-(a) the date on which he receives or is deemed to receive a distribution of his entire nonforfeitable interest in his Account, which is less than 100%; or his Broadband Heritage Matching Contribution Account, his Prior Company Matching Contribution Account (Unvested), his Comcast Retirement Contribution Account and his NBCU Retirement Contribution Account shall be closed, and the forfeitable amount held therein shall be forfeited.
+- 6.6.1.
+If a Participant who has had a Severance from Service Date does not thereafter complete an Hour of Service before the end of the Plan Year in which occurs the earlier of: - (a) the date on which he receives or is deemed to receive a distribution of his entire nonforfeitable interest in his Account, which is less than 100%; or - (b) the date on which he incurs his fifth consecutive One-Year Period of Severance, his Broadband Heritage Matching Contribution Account, his Prior Company Matching Contribution Account (Unvested), his Comcast Retirement Contribution Account and his NBCU Retirement Contribution Account shall be closed, and the forfeitable amount held therein shall be forfeited.
 For purposes of this Section 6.6.1, a Participant who has a Severance from Service Date at a time when his nonforfeitable interest in the Plan is zero shall be deemed to have received a distribution described in Section 6.6.1(a) on such Severance from Service Date.